castle-engine/cge-www/README.md

 * Install Apache (or any other web server that can handle PHP)
 * Install PHP
 * Install MySQL
+* To regenerate AsciiDoctor automatically, install AsciiDoctor and CodeRay.

+    On Debian-like systems, just do `apt install asciidoctor coderay`.

 * For local testing, create empty Wordpress database

     ```